garrandall/popular-music-data/tracks/while-you-see-a-chance-steve-winwood.md

 Dont you know by now
 No one gives you anything?
-And dont you wonder how you keep on moving?
+And don't you wonder how you keep on moving?
 One more day your way, oh your way

 When theres no one left to leave you
-Even you dont quite believe you
+Even you don't quite believe you
 Thats when nothing can deceive you

 While you see a chance take it